 Through the Pacomarca project of alpaca breeding, we are striving to improve the fineness of the alpaca fiber in Peru.
 With state-of-the-art techniques in animal science, such as performance recording and assisted reproduction, we are succeeding in improving the genetic stock of alpacas in the Peruvian Altiplano.
 The benefits are spread to the rural communities because finer alpaca fiber will generate a higher income from the fleece for the herdsmen.

-Intifil offers alpaca yarns pure or blended with Merino Wool, Silk, Pima Cotton, Linen and other fibers.
+INTIFIL offers alpaca yarns pure or blended with Merino Wool, Silk, Pima Cotton, Linen and other fibers in worsted and woollen spun.
 The Intifil alpaca yarn collections include classical and fancy spun yarns in a wide range of counts (Nm 0.4 to Nm 80, single or plied), colors (naturals, marls, solids and heathers) and effects (roving, bouclés, lurex, tweeds, neps and more) for flat knitting, circular knitting, hand knitting and weaving.

-We have a comprehensive stock of yarns in Peru and Hong Kong for quick delivery.
+We have a comprehensive stock of yarns in Peru and and a sampling stock for Europe in Italy.
 You can access an overview of our new collection here.